superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 | HitRate@3 |  0.003 | 0.0154 | **0.150** |
 | HitRate@10 |  0.010 | 0.0436 | **0.307** |

-While the LLM performs three times better than when the nodes are randomly ordered, KGE significantly outperforms LLM, with hit rates almost ten times higher.
+While the LLM performs three times better than when the nodes are randomly ordered, KGE really stands out as the superior option, with hit rates almost ten times higher than the LLM.
 In addition, DistMult finds the correct answer on its first try more frequently than LLM does in ten attempts.
-Moreover, DisMult's performance is even more remarkable when considering that it outperforms LLM even though we used lower-dimensional (250) embeddings with DisMult than the LLM, which outputs 768-dimensional embeddings.
+DisMult's performance is even more remarkable when considering that it outperforms LLM even though we used lower-dimensional (250) embeddings with DisMult than the LLM, which outputs 768-dimensional embeddings.

-Our results strongly indicate KGE's superior suitability compared with LLMs for tasks where relational information is important.
+Our results unequivocally demonstrate KGE's superior suitability compared with LLMs for tasks where relational information is important.

-## Limitations
+## Not a panacea (limitations)

-PBecause LLMs have trouble encoding intricate relation structures, their performance suffers when dealing with relational information.
+Because LLMs have trouble encoding intricate relation structures, their performance suffers when dealing with relational information.
 Creating a string representation of a node's connections tends to overload the LLM's input.
 LLMs' strength lies in processing more focused and specific textual information; they are typically not trained to handle broad and diverse information within a single context.

 KGE algorithms, on the other hand, are specifically designed to handle relational data.